josechang/sciinfo/README.md

 * 3.0 GB disk space available
 * A static IP address

-## The following steps are for linux users, if you're using Windows or Mac OS, refer to the next part##
+## The following steps are for linux (RHEL) users, if you're using Windows or Mac OS, refer to the next part##

 ### Set up git ###